-(atomic orbitals) and their variations for 1s, 2s, 2p, 3s, 3p and3d orbitals.
-(Only graphical completely filled orbitals,
+(atomic orbitals) and their variations for 1s, 2s, 2p, 3s, 3p and 3d orbitals.
+(Only graphical filled orbitals,

 Vector atom model and Discovery of spin quantum number, and magnetic spin quantum number the most probable distances with special reference to 1s and 2s atomic orbitals.
-Quantum numbers & their significance of quantum numbers, orbital angular momentum and quantum numbers mr and ms. Shapes of s, p and d atomic orbitals, nodal planes.
+Quantum numbers

 (ms).
 Rules for filling electrons in various orbitals in atoms.
-Stability of half-filled and electron affinity, ionization energy, and electronegeativity.
-Chemistry of lanthanides & actinides
+Stability of half-filled and completely and ms. Shapes of s, p and d atomic orbitals, nodal planes.

 Radial and angular nodes and their significance.
-Radial distribution functions and the concept of
+Radial distribution functions and the concept of electron affinity, ionization energy, and electronegeativity.
+Chemistry of lanthanides & actinides